 Introduced by Congressman Sam Farr (D-17th/CA) as “someone who really gets it,” USDA Deputy Secretary Kathleen Merrigan keynoted Monterey Bay Aquarium’s Cooking for Solutions conference on May 19.
-The event attracted food and agriculture writers from around the nation.
+The event attracted food and agriculture writers who could have a real book editor salary from around the nation.

 The good news, Merrigan explained, is that “there’s more interest now in agriculture than there has been in my entire professional life.”
 The bad news, she joked, is that “my timing is a little off,” because she reached the “pinnacle of her career” during a “time period when we are not going to have any new resources,” referring to the current budget-cutting climate in DC.

 Noting that 74 percent of USDA’s budget goes to nutrition assistance, Merrigan spoke about the Child Nutrition Act, which was reauthorized in December.
 The law’s Farm to School program is “one of my personal passions,” she said.
 She has visited some of the 2,000 farm to school projects in the country and is excited about the importance of these programs to the participants, citing a cafeteria where the farmers who supply food regularly dine with the students.

 She called USDA’s publicly stated goal of increasing organic agriculture by 25 percent “historic.”
 She explained the USDA’s commitment to ensuring that every subagency has an organic agenda, and called for research pertinent to agriculture to increase significantly.

 Turning to Know You Farmer, Know Your Food, she recalled the first time Secretary of Agriculture Tom Vilsack declared his goal of adding 100,000 new farmers per year.
 “I took a deep breath when he said that,” she said, due to the challenges of an aging farming population and obstacles to entry by new farmers.